You should watch the spoiler-heavy Death Stranding trailer

-Death Stranding is out on November 8, which is a reasonable amount of time to shut out any new details about developer Hideo Kojima’s newest game.
+Death Stranding is out on November 8, which is a reasonable amount of time to shut out any new details about game designer Hideo Kojima’s newest game.
 If you do decide to go “media dark,” however, you’ll have to miss out on today’s launch trailer.
 And maybe that’s good.
 The video is nearly eight minutes long and brimming with spoilers.
 But to me, it’s wrong not to watch a Kojima trailer.
 They are as much a part of the experience as playing the game.

 To be clear, the trailer does spoil some of Death Stranding’s twists and turns.
 But I think that’s different than “ruining” the game.
 I think watching the trailer will have the opposite effect.
 It will make playing Death Stranding even better.